anoncano/DA-BOX-59/README.md

 ## Usage

 - **Login** on the landing page.
-- The **General** panel contains a big toggle that switches between locked and unlocked states.
-The value is written to Firestore and to the Realtime Database so other clients can react immediately.
+- On the **General** panel, the large toggle flips between locked and unlocked.
+The value is written to Firestore and the Realtime Database so other clients update instantly.
-- Use **Offline Code** to copy a placeholder token for future offline access.
+- **Offline Code** copies a placeholder token to the clipboard for later use.
 - **Report Issue** opens a form to send feedback.
-Reports are stored under the `errors` collection for admins to view.
+Reports are saved for admins to review.
-- Admins can generate invite links, adjust timeouts and review error reports in `admin.html`.

 Replace the Firebase configuration in `auth.js` with your own project details if you deploy this demo.